bibanon/bibanon/Books/Anarchist-Cookbook/Explosives/Igniters/Delay-Igniter-From-Cigarettes.md

-IMPROVED CIGARETTE DELAY                (By Atur {THE pyromaniac })
+(By Atur {THE pyromaniac })

 A variation on the standard cigarette display was invented by my good friend Atur (THE Pyromaniac).
 Rather than inserting the fuse into the SIDE of the cigarette (and risk splitting it) half of the filter is cut off, and a small hole is punched THROUGH the remainder of the filter and into the